msr-peng/Self-Driving-Turtlebot3/README.md

 As we can see, after apply the heatmap, we successfully remove all false positives and combined all multiple positives.(although the middle two traffic signs are combined due to there are nearby each other, we can separate them once the window are far not square.)

 ### Part 3.
 Traffic Sign Classifier
-This part, I build a deep CNN based on [G erman Traffic Sign Dataset](http://benchmark.ini.rub.de/) again, which can classifier 43 sort of traffic sign.
+This part, I build a deep CNN based on [German Traffic Sign Dataset](http://benchmark.ini.rub.de/) again, which can classifier 43 sort of traffic sign.
 It’s accuracy arrived at 96.1%.

 **1. Dataset Distribution and Its Preprocess**
 Before we feed the data into our model to train, we normalized the data, make it locate at the region [-0.5m +0.5], thus can shorten the training time highly.